Chinmayzzz/Chinmayzzz/README.md

 - 👋 Hi, I’m @Chinmay Bokolia
 - 👀 I’m interested in
-- 🌱 I’m currently learning MERN stack and network hacking.
+- 🌱 I’m currently learning React and network hacking.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me my mail ID-bokoliachinmay@gmail.com...

 <!---
 Chinmayzzz/Chinmayzzz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.